+The presence of home mold is more than unsightly.
 The word mold alone is enough to send chills down homeowners’ spines.
-The presence of home mold is more than unsightly.
-The slimy black spots found on shower curtains, on the kitchen drain, in the basement floor and other damp areas around your house can put the people living there at risk of developing respiratory complications, especially if they have asthma or allergies.
-Since mold naturally exists almost everywhere, living in a mold-free environment is practically impossible.
+The slimy black spots found on shower curtains, the kitchen drain, the basement floor, and other damp areas around your house can put the people living there at risk of developing respiratory complications, especially if they have asthma or allergies.
+Since mold naturally exists almost everywhere, living in a mold-free environment is impossible.

-Mold exposure can cause your immune system to overreact when you inhale its spores, especially if you are sensitive to mold.
-To get a better understanding of why mold is problematic and how to combat it, find out what exactly it is and what causes it.
+Mold exposure can cause your immune system to overreact when inhaling its spores, especially if you are sensitive to mold.
+To better understand why mold is problematic and how to combat it, find out what exactly it is and what causes it.

 Molds are a type of fungus that naturally occurs in warm, damp, and humid environments.

-According to the Institute of Medicine (IOM), excessive dampness contributes to the growth of mold.
+According to the Institute of Medicine (IOM), excessive dampness contributes to mold growth.
 Outdoor and indoor mold can be white or black mold.
-There are various types of mold, including Stachybotrys chartarum, Penicillium, and Cladosporium among others.
+There are various types of mold, including Stachybotrys chartarum, Penicillium, and Cladosporium, among others.
 People use the words mold and mildew interchangeably, though mildew is a type of mold.
 Mold reproduces by forming spores that can travel through the air and can be inhaled.

 The airborne mold may land anywhere in an outdoor or indoor environment and begin to grow.